MasonLaw, PC | NC Elder & Special Needs Law Attorney

 Madeleine and Sneaky Medicaid Transfers

 Madeline asked for our help qualifying her mother (Agnes) for Medicaid after Agnes’s admission to the nursing home.
 We pursued a number of strategies and got her mother currently qualified for Medicaid.
-The problems came up after the application had been submitted.
+The problems came up after we submitted the application.

-As part of the application, we stated that no sanctionable transfers had been made by Agnes within the past five years (after Madeleine assured us that was the case).
+As part of the application, we stated Agnes had made no sanctionable transfers within the past five years (after Madeleine assured us that was the case).

-A few days after the submission we received notice that DSS wanted to see FIVE years of bank statements.
+A few days after the submission, DSS told us they wanted to see FIVE years of bank statements.
 Madeleine wasn’t happy, but we had warned her.

 Ten days later we submitted the six inch high stack of statements.

-Three days later DSS notified us that we needed to explain a series of withdrawals over the years.
+Three days later DSS asked us to explain a series of withdrawals over the years.
 Nearly every month the bank statement showed withdrawals of $200 to $500 “CASH.”
-They totaled around $20,000.
+They totaled around $30,000.

 I asked Madeleine what they were.
 She said, “Why, they were to me.
 I reimbursed myself for mileage and other expenses like groceries I bought for Mom.
 Is that a problem?
 They weren’t gifts.”